CraftTweaker/CraftTweaker-Documentation/docs/1.12/content/Mods/Immersive_Intelligence/CraftTweaker_Support/Coagulator.md

 # Coagulator

-The `Coagulator` package can be used to add/remove recipes to/from the II Coagulator.
+The `Coagulator` package can be used to modify the Immersive Intelligence Coagulator recipes.

 ## Importing the Package